rocketeers-app/rocketeers/content/articles/how-to-measure-ttfb-using-curl.md

 ---
-title: How to measure TTFB (Time To First Byte) using Curl
+title: How to measure TTFB (Time To First Byte)
-slug: how-to-measure-ttfb-time-to-first-byte-using-curl
+slug: how-to-measure-ttfb-time-to-first-byte
 published_at: 2022-08-24
 ---